 God Of War Ragnarok's training arena is in Niflheim in front of the shop.
 Players can fulfill weapon skill requirements and practice there.

-God Of War Ragnarok’s training arena is essential for streamlining through the countless enemies in the game.
-Enemy health bars become sponges during the endgame and to reduce the grind of 100 percenting the game, practicing beforehand is important.
+God Of War Ragnarok’s training arena is essential for streamlining through the countless enemies.
+Enemy health bars become sponges during the endgame and to reduce the grind of 100 percent of the game, Hence in my opinion practicing beforehand is important.
 Instead, if you’re looking to maximize combat efficiency early on, take a look at the best skills to invest XP in.

 When players enter Niflheim for the first time, they’ll be greeted by Brok and Sindri’s shop.
 Not far into the distance is the Raven Tree where players completing the Eyes Of Odin quest can collect their reward.
 The Training Arena is right in front of the shop and to the player’s North-West when they exit the realm travel portal.

 How To Practice Efficiently